Karlitoyo/Regulatory-lending-ethDublin24/README.md

 1. **Middle Income User**
 > Pain Points

 Difficulty meeting loan terms.
 Struggling with regular savings.
-However, posses a crypto asset with future value.
 > Scenario

 User has a crypto asset but requires a loan to make a payment for a holiday in the form of stablecoin / CBDC token.
 User’s asset has the ability to rise in value in the short-to-medium term but the existing method to trade that asset lacks regulatory compliance and includes high fees to withdraw funds.
 Making use of DeFi and CBDC service, the user can trade his/her asset for a stablecoin / CBDC token  at an agreed amount, terms, rate of interest with blockchain-based regulated KYC.
 During the term of the loan, the value of the asset held as collateral increases to double.
 The user repays the loan in full including the interest and the asset is released.